 The Queer Kampala International Film Festival is the first and only LGBTIQ film festival in Uganda.
 It offers a platform to promote the rights of LGBTIQ persons through Film Advocacy.
 QKIFF illuminates the diversity of Lesbian, Gay, Bisexual, Transgender, Intersex and Queer communities by providing spaces where queer films and stories are screened, discussed and celebrated.
-Its goals include pushing for legal reforms through expanding the network of LGBTIQ advocates, supporters and activists who can lobby the relevant authorities and stakeholders particularly politicians.
+Our goals include pushing for legal reforms through expanding the network of LGBTIQ advocates, allies and activists who can lobby the relevant authorities and stakeholders particularly politicians.

-The inaugural Queer Kampala International Film Festival was held 9th – 11th, December 2016 at different venues in the country’s capital Kampala.
+History: The inaugural Queer Kampala International Film Festival was held 9th – 11th, December 2016 at different venues in the country’s capital Kampala.
 Security measures included screening of attendees, keeping the venues secret and mobile daily.
 The attendants had to go to a different venue in the morning and afternoon.
 Venues were announced within hours to the event.
-Encouragingly, the LGBTIQ community, supporters and sympathizers hung in there and religiously followed us to the different venues attracting a turn up of more than 800 visitors with in a space of three days.
+Encouragingly, the LGBTIQ community, supporters and sympathizers hung in there and religiously followed us to the different venues attracting a turn up of more than 836 visitors with in a space of three days.

-It was however raided by the police on the second day 9th December 2017 after a tip off.
+On 8th December 2017, the first day of the 2nd edition of the QKIFF opened in Kampala and was a huge success, the festival sold out.
+It was however raided by the Uganda police on the second day 9th December 2017 .
 The Festival was later completed on 28th and 29th December 2017 but held in private spaces and with only trusted persons invited.

 The show must - and will - go on 🌈🌈🌈